-The Consolidated Financial Statements have been prepared in conformity with U.S. generally accepted accounting principles ("GAAP") and include the accounts of the Company, its wholly-owned subsidiaries and all other entities in which the Company has a controlling financial interest, including the accounts of any Variable Interest Entity ("VIE") in which the Company has a controlling financial interest and for which it is the primary beneficiary.
+The Consolidated Financial Statements have been prepared in conformity with U.S. generally accepted accounting principles ("GAAP") and include the accounts of the Company, its wholly-owned subsidiaries and joint ventures for which the Company is the primary beneficiary.
 All intercompany transactions and balances have been eliminated upon consolidation.